 50% Yes - at home only

-18% Yes - at home and on a smart phone
+- 18% Yes - at home and on a smart phone

 - 10% Yes - on a smart phone only

-- 5% Yes - at local library or similar No
+- 5% Yes - at local library or similar

-17%
+- 17% No

 Where it begins

-53% of those with mental
+\$ 53%

-ill health said it was a significant factor in their financial difficulty
+of those with menta ill health said it was a significant factor in their financial difficulty

 Debilitating circumstances

 Financial hardship is rarely found in isolation; in every case there is a variety of debilitating circumstances that can either cause debt or occur as a result of it.
 These wider circumstances, such as mental ill-health, bereavement and benefit problems, to name a few, make it harder for people to manage financially and emotionally, and can also make it difficult to navigate through debt help without extra support.

 Reason for debt

 There is a diverse range of reasons for which people find themselves in debt and for most clients, there are multiple issues at play.
 Each client visited by CAP is facing their own complex situation that has become intertwined with their financial situation.
 The most frequently cited reasons for debt give an insight into some of these wider circumstances.

 As has been historically the case, low income was the most commonly cited primary reason for debt (18%), followed by relationship breakdown (14%) and mental ill health (14%).
 Other life events, such as unemployment, longterm illness and bereavement, also frequently initiated financial difficulty.

 Compared to 2015, the proportion citing mental ill health as the primary reason for their debt (14%) had risen by three percentage points, but this figure still does not reflect the large proportion for whom mental ill health is a major contributing factor alongside other difficulties.7 Of those who said mental ill health had contributed to their financial difficulty (32%), more than half (53%) had found it to be a significant factor.

 Reason for debt8

 Primary reasons for debt given by new clients in 2016

-18% Low income 14% Relationship breakdown 14% Mental ill health 13% Problems with budgeting 9% Unemployment 9% Long-term illness 4% Addiction 4% Overspending 3% Bereavement 1% Business failure 1% Accident 1% Victim of fraud 9% Other Benefit problems Almost half (45%) of clients had experienced a problem with their benefits that had contributed to their financial difficulty as well.
+18% Low income 14% Relationship breakdown 14% Mental ill health 13% Problems with budgeting 9% Unemployment 9% Long-term illness 4% Addiction 4% Overspending 3% Bereavement 1% Business failure 1% Accident 1% Victim of fraud 9% Other 7 | This figure has been reached using a different method to previous reports.
+Using this new method, the comparable figure is that 11% of new clients in 2015 reported mental ill health as the primary reason for their debt problems.
+Benefit problems Almost half (45%) of clients had experienced a problem with their benefits that had contributed to their financial difficulty as well.
 This included benefit delays, overpayments and sanctions, which can mean that clients go days or weeks without an income, affecting their ability to pay bills, make repayments or face a large unexpected debt, as a result of which deductions can push households into the red.
 In each case, for half of those affected this has had a significant impact.
 Benefit problems Proportion of clients for whom one of the following contributed to their financial difficulty